 We are a clinical-stage immunology-based biopharmaceutical company focused on discovering, developing and commercializing oral small molecule therapies for patients with significant unmet needs in inflammatory diseases and oncology.
 Utilizing our proprietary drug discovery and development engine, we are developing highly selective small molecules designed to modulate the critical immune responses underlying these diseases.
-Our lead inflammation drug candidate, RPT193, and our lead oncology drug candidate, FLX475, each target C-C motif chemokine receptor 4 ("CCR4"), a drug target that potentially has broad applicability in inflammatory diseases and oncology.
+Our lead inflammation drug candidate, zelnecirnon (RPT193), and our lead oncology drug candidate, tivumecirnon (FLX475), each target C-C motif chemokine receptor 4 ("CCR4"), a drug target that potentially has broad applicability in inflammatory diseases and oncology.

-Our lead inflammation drug candidate, RPT193, is designed to selectively inhibit the migration of type 2 T helper cells ("Th2 cells") into inflamed tissues.
-Th2 cells are known to be drivers of inflammatory diseases, including atopic dermatitis ("AD"), asthma, chronic spontaneous urticaria (skin rash), allergic rhinitis, chronic rhinosinusitis and eosinophilic esophagitis (inflammation of the esophagus).
-We believe RPT193, if approved, could fill an unmet medical need for a safe and well-tolerated oral drug in the treatment of allergic disorders.
-In June 2021, we announced positive topline results from our randomized placebo-controlled Phase 1b clinical trial of RPT193 as monotherapy in 31 patients with moderate-to-severe AD.
-After four weeks of treatment, patients who received RPT193 showed greater improvement from baseline compared to the placebo group in several standard measures of disease severity, including the Eczema Area and Severity Index ("EASI") and the validated Investigator Global Assessment ("vIGA").
-In the two-week period following the end of treatment, the RPT193 group showed continued improvement and further separation from placebo in these measures.
-We believe the results from this Phase 1b trial provide clinical proof-of-concept ("PoC") in AD and potentially additional Th2-driven allergic indications.
+Our lead inflammation drug candidate, zelnecirnon, is designed to selectively inhibit the migration of type 2 T helper cells ("Th2 cells") into inflamed tissues.
+Th2 cells are known to be drivers of inflammatory diseases, including atopic dermatitis ("AD"), asthma, chronic obstructive pulmonary disease ("COPD"), chronic spontaneous urticaria ("CSU"), alopecia areata, prurigo nodularis, chronic rhinosinusitis with nasal polyps ("CRSwNP"), allergic rhinitis and eosinophilic esophagitis.
+We believe zelnecirnon, if approved, could fill an unmet medical need for a safe and efficacious oral drug in the treatment of inflammatory diseases.
+We chose to pursue AD as the first indication for zelnecirnon because we believe the characteristics of the disease present an opportunity to demonstrate zelnecirnon's anti-inflammatory effect with the potential for good translatability to later-stage clinical trials.
+In June 2021, we announced positive topline results from our randomized placebo-controlled Phase 1b clinical trial of zelnecirnon as monotherapy in 31 patients with moderate-to-severe AD.
+After four weeks of treatment, patients who received zelnecirnon showed greater improvement from baseline compared to the placebo group in several standard measures of disease severity, including the Eczema Area and Severity Index ("EASI") and the validated Investigator Global Assessment ("vIGA").
+In the two-week period following the end of treatment, the zelnecirnon group showed continued improvement and further separation from placebo in these measures.
+We believe the results from this Phase 1b trial provide clinical proof-of-concept ("PoC") in AD and potentially additional Th2-driven inflammatory diseases.
+We have advanced zelnecirnon to a Phase 2b clinical trial in patients with moderate-to-severe AD and to a Phase 2a clinical trial in patients with moderate-to-severe asthma.